zeusees/License-Plate-Detector/README.md

 ## Mobilenet-SSD License Plate Detection & Recognition
 This is a project for license plate detection using mobilenet-ssd.

+### Last Update !! : 2019.07.22

-### Last Update: add mssd512_voc.caffemodel with high accuracy and low complexity
+Add mssd512_voc.caffemodel with high accuracy and low complexity

 - Accuracy : 94.6%.
 - Speed : 180ms(multi-cores) on 720P images.(OpenCV 4.0)